Hamiltonian Active Particles in Incompressible Fluid Membranes: Hamiltonian formulation for dipoles

-where $\mathbf r_{ij}=\mathbf r_i-\mathbf r_j$ and $\Psi_j$ is the stream function generated by dipole $j$ (near or far, depending on the regime of interest).
-Equation~\eqref{eq:ham_general} shows that $(x_i,y_i)$ play the role of canonical variables with an effective Hamiltonian determined by the hydrodynamic kernel.
+where $\Psi_j$ is the stream function generated by dipole $j$ (near- or far-field, depending on the regime of interest).
+Equation~\eqref{eq:stream_form_general} has the form of a planar Hamiltonian dynamics: the velocity of each dipole is obtained by rotating the gradient of an effective stream function generated by the remaining dipoles.
+Equivalently,

+which suggests a noncanonical Hamiltonian structure with $(x_i,y_i)$ as conjugate variables up to the weight $\sigma_i$.
+A simple scalar position-only Hamiltonian, however, emerges in closed form only under additional symmetry restrictions, which we now discuss.